Abdullah-Mehdi/07-nasa-space-explorer/README.md

 ## 🤝 Contributing

 Feel free to fork this project and make it your own!
-Ideas for enhancements:
+Ideas for enhancements I have:

 - **Add favorites system** for bookmarking favorite images
 - **Implement search functionality** by keywords or topics